sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 Exomatlab
 ---------

-ExoMatLab outputs selected global data to a text matlab file.
+ExoMatLab outputs selected global data from an exodus file to a text matlab file.

 Exotxt
 ------